-£600 energy vouchers: Post Office experiencing 'small number' of issues
+Energy support scheme: More than 6,000 vouchers 'not valid'

 - Published

-The Post Office has said it is working to resolve issues with a "small number" of £600 energy vouchers.

-It is understood a technical issue meant some customers were having problems redeeming their vouchers, which started to arrive this week.

-The money is intended to help with energy bills but people can use the cash payment as they see fit.
+However, people can use the cash payment as they see fit.

+"We understand how important this support is for people and want to apologise to anyone who could not redeem their voucher," the Post Office said.

 The payment is being delivered by the UK government in the absence of Stormont.